rsubtil/controller_icons/README.md

 > This is the Godot 4.x version.
 For the Godot 3.x version, check the [3.x branch](https://github.com/rsubtil/controller_icons/tree/3.x)

-It's recommended to use the latest alpha/beta of Godot 4 until the stable version is released.
-This addon has been tested successfully on Godot 4 beta 10.
+The minimum Godot version is 4.0 (stable).

 Download this repository and copy the `addons` folder to your project root directory.